UPCOMING: WORKSHOP ON COMMON TASK FRAMEWORKS FOR SCIENCE AND ENGINEERING

 ABOUT US

 Founded Oct.
 1, 2021, as part of the National Science Foundation's effort to advance machine learning and AI across the sciences, the Institute is committed to integrating machine learning and artificial intelligence methods for a broad range of scientific and engineering applications.
 The $20 million investment integrates institutions from the Pacific Northwest (Washington, Montana State, Nevada, Hawaii, Portland State, Boise State and Alaska) with Harvard and Columbia Universities.
 Our aim is to not only develop fundamental ML/AI methods and algorithms, but also to broadly share these methods with the science and engineering communities by providing open-source code, data, and lectures on the broad and diverse range of topics we consider as an Institute.
-Thus, we have three key thrusts: fundamentals, applications, and education.
+Thus, we have three key efforts: fundamentals, applications, and education.

 WELCOME REMARKS: [ View ]